Sheep are one of the most common livestock animals in the world. They can be used for meat, wool, and milk, among other things.

 Final thoughts

-There are many different breeds of sheep that you can choose to raise for meat, wool or both.
-Each breed has their own unique qualities and traits.
+There are many different breeds of sheep that you can choose for raising for meat, raising sheep for wool, or both.
+Each breed has its own unique qualities and traits.

 Courtney Garrett is a freelance writer and editor traveling the world as a digital nomad.
 She earned her Bachelor of Animal Science with a specialization in Livestock Science and Management in 2019, and has worked with dairy cattle, sheep, goats, dogs, chickens, and more over the past 10 years.
 When not writing, she enjoys horseback riding, swimming, and taking walks with her Havanese puppy, Ella.